Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 When faced with a stubborn bolt that just won’t budge, the torch method can be a game-changer.
 By applying heat directly to the bolt, you can expand the metal and break the bond of rust and corrosion that may be holding it in place.
 This method is particularly effective on larger bolts or those that have been in place for an extended period of time.

 To use the torch method, start by ensuring that the area around the bolt is clear of any flammable materials.
-Then, carefully heat the bolt with a propane or acetylene torch, moving the flame in a circular motion to evenly distribute the heat.
+Then, carefully the bolt with a propane or acetylene torch, moving the flame in a circular motion to evenly distribute the heat.
 Once the bolt is hot enough, use a wrench to try and loosen it.
-The heat should have loosened the bond, making it easier to remove the bolt.
+The should have loosened the bond, making it easier to remove the bolt.

 Induction Heating